microchip-pic-avr-examples/dspic33ck-power-pwm-multi-channel-synchronization/README.md

 <br><center><img src="images/dm330029.jpg" width="400"></center>

 ## Operation
-After the device has been programmed and the MCU starts up, PWM generators #1,#2, and #3 are generating a three complementary 200 kHz 30% duty PWM waveforms at the PWM1H/PWM1L, PWM2H/PWM2L and PWM3H/PWM3L outputs respectively.
+After the device has been programmed and the MCU starts up, PWM generators #1,#2, and #3 are generating three complementary pairs of 200 kHz 30% duty PWM waveforms at the PWM1H/PWM1L, PWM2H/PWM2L and PWM3H/PWM3L outputs respectively.
+These three complementary pairs of PWM waveforms are in phase to each other.

 <br><center><img src="images/inPhase.png" width="400"></center><br>
-*Three in-phase complementary PWM pairs with 200 kHz 30% Duty Switching Frequency Output*
+*Three in-phase complementary PWM pairs with 200 kHz and 30% Duty Cycle Switching Frequency Output*

-By pressing the on-board push button *USER* on the Digital Power Development Board, the duty cycle of PWM3L is toggled between the initial 25% and 50%.
+By pressing the on-board push button *USER* on the Digital Power Development Board, the three in-phase complementary PWM pairs is changed to a three-phase PWM system with a phase angle separation of 120 degrees, that is PWM2H/PWM2L pair is advanced by 120 degrees from PWM1H/PWM1L and PWM3H/PWM3L is advanced by 120 degrees from PWM2H/PWM2L.
+The system is toggled for in-phase PWMs to mulit-phase PWMs with the USER switch.
 <br><center><img src="images/threePhase.png" width="400"></center><br>
-*Three multiphase complementary PWM pairs with 200kHz 30% Duty Switching Frequency Output*
+*Three multiphase complementary PWM pairs with 200kHz and 30% Duty Cycle Switching Frequency Output*

 Please refer to section *FIRMWARE QUICK-START GUIDE* below for more information on the initialization process and code structure.